The Provincial Insolvency Act, 1920

-(iv) The property of the debtor shall be realized with all reasonable despatch and thereafter, when practicable, distributed in a single dividend;
+(iv) the property of the debtor shall be realised with all reasonable despatch and thereafter, when practicable, distributed in a single dividend;

-Provided further, that any such person aggrieved by a decision of the District Court on appeal from a decision of a subordinate Court under section (1) of Section 100 of the Code of Civil Procedure, 1908 (5 of 1908).
+Provided, further, that any such person aggrieved by a decision of the District Court on appeal from a decision of a subordinate Court under section 4 may appeal to the High Court on any of the grounds mentioned in sub-section (1) of section 100 of the Code of Civil Procedure, 1908 (5 of 1908).

-(2) Any such person aggrieved by any decision or order of a District Court as is specified in Schedule 1, or made otherwise than in appeal from an order made by a Subordinate Court, may appeal to the High Court.
+(2) Any such person aggrieved by any such decision or order of a District Court as is specified in Schedule I, come to or made otherwise than in appeal from an order made by a subordinate Court, may appeal to the High Court.

 (3) Any such person aggrieved by any other order made by a District Court otherwise than in appeal from an order made by a subordinate Court may appeal to the High Court by leave of the District Court or of the High Court.